cjaques/pybind_examples/README.md

 # Examples of C/C++ calls from Python using PyBind

-If you need help, just send me a mail christian.jaques@gmail.com
+If you need help, just send me a mail cjaques@pm.me

 For now on, there are two examples:
 - Example0: an example that I give on [my website](http://www.christianjaques.ch/code).
 It consists of a C++ wrapper with a function accepting two numpy arrays as input and returns an (dynamically created in C++) array that is the sum of both inputs.